Understanding Workers’ Compensation Benefits For Injured Commercial Fishermen

 Most commercial fishermen are not covered by state workers’ compensation laws.
 Federal maritime laws provide protection to injured commercial fishermen when they are injured at work aboard a commercial fishing vessel.
 It is important that your treating doctors and health care providers understand the important differences between state workers’ compensation claims and maritime injury claims involving commercial fishermen and Jones Act seamen.
 State workers’ compensation systems use an injury rating system that far under evaluates the extent and seriousness of an injury to a commercial fisherman.
 The insurance adjuster handling your claim may improperly ask your treating doctor to rate you under this state workers’ compensation rating system that does not consider all of your damages and does not apply to maritime injury claims for injured commercial fishermen.

 For over 30 years, maritime injury lawyers James Beard has been helping injured commercial fishermen recover benefits for medical bills, lost wages, and compensation for disability and pain and suffering.
 Compensation to injured commercial fishermen involves multiple intermixed laws of fault and no-fault remedies.
-Let Mr. Beard and his partners at Trueb & Beard LLC, help you navigate the complex federal maritime laws that govern your commercial fishing accident case.
+Let Mr. Beard and his partners at Trueb Berne & Beard, LLP, help you navigate the complex federal maritime laws that govern your commercial fishing accident case.
 They can get you the compensation and benefits you are entitled to under maritime laws, including maintenance and cure benefits, unearned wages, and compensation under the Jones Act for negligent injury.

 Are You Entitled To Maintenance And Cure Benefits?